frulouis/Python-for-Beginners/README.md

 | | | | | | |

 Thanks for viewing my YouTube Channel.
 This video has been indexed with Threelly AI: https://chrome.google.com/webstore/detail/ai-bookmarks-for-youtube/dfohlnjmjiipcppekkbhbabjbnikkibo
 Get the extension on Chrome browser to see the indexes and bookmarks to key points in the video.

+My GitHub Link for this course: https://github.com/frulouis/Python-for-Beginners

+Subscribe to My Youtube Channel: https://www.youtube.com/channel/UCakdY-DuPRO9M0VVNmk9qgw?sub_confirmation=1

 --------------------------------------------------------